 Having a person you love in the hospital and not being able to see them when they need you the most is agonizing and infuriating.
 I do not know the solution for this, but it is something you should all be considering because I am sure that we do not want to see our hospitals say NO VISITORS forever.

-The thing is our cleaning business has never stopped working.
+The thing is our business never stopped working.
 As far as Covid goes we believe at least one of our crew members may have had it back in December, but as of now we do not know for sure.
 What we do know is that we have continued working through this “pandemic” and have all survived.
 Not one of our 38 employees have been diagnosed Covid as of today and we continue to pray that they do not.
 My husband and I were in and out of the ER room back in Humboldt county’s height of Covid cases, which I believe was 28 at most?
 When we were hanging out in the ER we had resolved that we just might get Covid, but were were willing to take that risk to be with our daughter.
 We made sure to quarantine ourselves and saw no one for those first 3 weeks after that.
 We had no masks at the time and neither did the staff in the ER wear them.

 I hope you can see from my journey so far why I am not afraid of Covid and I totally understand why people are protesting.
 I hope I have made my point well enough for you to consider what exactly has been asked of the small business owner that has been deemed “non essential?”

 How do you like some of those drunk on power governors telling Americans in Michigan and other states what “essentials” you may and may not purchase?
 I hope that nonsense has ended?

 For the last 2 weeks here in Humboldt county we have had several days in a row with no new cases.
 And yet I still see people getting so AGRO about staying at home?
 We have had 52 cases in total and yet flights come in from LA and SAN FRAN all the time so when will it really stop?
 How long will the fear go on?
 Does anyone think we will ever be sterile enough?